pyeventsourcing/eventsourcing/docs/topics/examples/bank-accounts.rst

 Application
 -----------

-The ``BankAccounts`` application class has command and query methods for interacting with the domain model.
+The ``BankAccounts`` application has command and query methods for interacting with the domain model.

+The ``BankAccounts`` application allows new accounts to be opened.
+Existing accounts can be closed.
+Deposits and withdraws can be made on open accounts.
+Transfers can be made between open accounts, if there are sufficient funds on the debited account.
+All actions are atomic, including transfers between accounts.

 .. literalinclude:: ../../../eventsourcing/examples/bankaccounts/application.py
     :pyobject: BankAccounts